 Jewish student at Stanford reports swastikas and Hitler image posted on dorm room door

 Stanford officials say this was a brazen threat towards an individual student and that no student should be made to feel uncomfortable where they live.
-The University says these threats are criminal and students say they’re glad the university is responding.
+The university says these threats are criminal and students say they’re glad the university is responding.

-"I feel like people are super-duper respectful but in a lot of places where there’s anonymity, and people think they can get away with things because they’re not saying it straight up to their face," said Edgar Artega, a freshman at Stanford who lives in Florence Moore Hall.
+"I feel like people are super-duper respectful, but in a lot of places where there’s anonymity, and people think they can get away with things because they’re not saying it straight up to their face," said Edgar Artega, a freshman at Stanford who lives in Florence Moore Hall.

 "The worse parts of a person can come out when they’re bored, and I think, thankfully there hasn’t been any violence.
 It’s mostly been horrible images and speech.
-I really hope that it doesn’t turn into violence," Bernholz said.
+I really hope that it doesn’t turn into violence," Harry said.

 During this school year, there have been three anti-Semitic incidents reported on campus including the latest incident.
 Stanford released a statement that says in part: